Goorakh/RiskOfChaos/README.md

 * Decrease Teleporter Radius: Decreases the radius on all holdout zones, lasts 1 stage
 * Increase Teleporter Radius: Increases the radius on all holdout zones, lasts 1 stage
 * Scrambled Text: Randomizes the order of letters in most text displayed in the game, lasts 120 seconds
+* Sulfur Pools Experience: Fills the map with Sulfur Pods
 </details>

 FAQ: